 Recipe FAQ

 You can use buttermilk for ultra-tender scones.
-In addition, if you freeze your scones, it will make the butter melt more slowly while baking for more moist scones.
+In addition, if you freeze your scones before baking them, it will make the butter melt more slowly while baking for more moist scones.

 These orange craisin scones are full of the classic, sweet and tangy flavor combination of oranges and cranberries.
 They’re so easy to make and so delicious, and everyone always comes back for more.
 With a combination like that, you’re sure to love them.
 Give them a try, and I know they’ll have a permanent place in your recipe rotation.